-1948 Bowman Baseball is a massively important set within the hobby.
+1948 Bowman Baseball is incredibly important for card collectors.

 It was the first ever Bowman release focusing on the sport, while it features a number of key rookie cards from the era, including the likes of Yogi Berra and Stan Musial.